MioMiko/StructuraImproved/README.md

 ## Install

+To start, you need to download the source code.

-To start, you definitely need to install python3.10-tk.</br>
+Then you definitely need to install python3.10-tk.</br>
 Choose the method that suits you:

 Arch Linux: